semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ## Additional information

 ### Types of Semgrep Pro Engine analysis

 <dl>
-    <dt>Interfile analysis</dt>
+    <dt>Cross-file</dt>
-    <dd>The interfile analysis gathers context across multiple files to help security engineers deeply understand their organization's security issues.
+    <dd>The cross-file analysis (also called interfile analysis) gathers context across multiple files to help security engineers deeply understand their organization's security issues.
 Semgrep Pro Engine reduces noise and detects new vulnerabilities that Semgrep OSS Engine can't find.
 Interfile analysis runs on nightly scans.
 These scans may take longer to complete and can use more memory than Semgrep OSS Engine scans.
 See the available languages for interfile analysis in <a href="/docs/supported-languages/#semgrep-pro-engine">Semgrep Pro Engine supported languages</a>.</dd>
-    <dt>Interprocedural analysis</dt>
+    <dt>Cross-function</dt>
-    <dd>Interprocedural analysis keeps the fast scan times of Semgrep OSS Engine while also finding new vulnerabilities that cross functions within a single file.
+    <dd>The cross-function analysis (also called interprocedural analysis) keeps the fast scan times of Semgrep OSS Engine while also finding new vulnerabilities that cross functions within a single file.
 Interprocedural analysis improves results in pull requests (PRs) or merge requests (MRs) through CI scans.
 The interprocedural analysis is available for all languages listed as GA on the <a href="/docs/supported-languages/">Supported languages</a> page</dd>
 </dl>

 ### Semgrep Pro Engine CI scans